Bel Air Lacrosse Frequently Asked Questions

 - If the weather allows, some teams may practice in late February.

-- Games will begin in early April and the schedule will be released the week before the first game.
+Games will begin in late March or early April and the schedule will be released the week before the first game.
+Clinic does not play games.